tbrowder/PDF-Combiner/README.md

     The option and 'value' are required.

-    It is the file name of the new document which should have no spaces and have a suffix of `.pdf`.
+    'value' is the file name of the new document which should have no spaces and have a suffix of `.pdf`.

   * `=paper` value!

     The option is **not** required.
 But if it is used, then 'value' is required.

     'value' defines the paper size.
 Current choices are 'Letter' or 'A4'.
 If the option is not used, the default size is 'Letter'.

+  * `=zip` value!

+    The option is **not** required.
+But if it is used, then 'value' is required.

+    'value' defines the compression level for the output file.
+It **must** be either '150' or '300' (dots per inch).
+It is very useful for PDFs generated from scans.
+The '150' DPI approximates the density of an ebook while '300' DPI approximates the output from a printer.

 Possible additional options
 ===========================